syahmi-najmi/syahmi-najmi/README.md

 # 💫 Hi, I'm Syahmi
 🔭 Currently working to be backend developer<br>
-🌱 Eager to learn and looking for a mentor
+🌱 Eager to learn more in code

 ## 🌐 Socials: